tripal/tripal_doc/docs/dev_guide/deprecations/chado_organism_api.rst

 Methods in ChadoOrganismBuddy and ChadoOrganismFormElementController classes replace the majority of the functionality of the existing Chado Organism API methods.

 Some of these methods can be provided a ChadyBuddyRecord as a parameter, and may return one or more Organism buddies.
-To learn more about ChadoBuddies, refer to: `Chado Buddies Documentation <https://tripaldoc.readthedocs.io/en/latest/dev_guide/biodata/buddies.html>`_
+To learn more about ChadoBuddies, refer to: :ref:`Chado Buddies Documentation <Chado Buddies>`

 .. note::
     The examples below demonstrate static service calls to the ChadoOrganismBuddy and ChadoOrganismFormElementController classes; however, Dependency Injection is preferred when integrating services, as recommended by Drupal best practices.
-For more details regarding Injecting ChadoBuddy Services, refer to: `Injecting the Buddy Service Documentation <https://tripaldoc.readthedocs.io/en/latest/dev_guide/biodata/buddies/inject.html#injecting-the-buddy-service>`_
+For more details regarding Injecting ChadoBuddy Services, refer to: :ref:`Injecting the Buddy Service Documentation <Injecting the Buddy Service>`